sjTheSahilJoseph/.dotfiles/README.md

 ## OneDrive
    1. Install and Setup OneDrive but don't merge with computer.
 Keep it seperate.

-## Game Engines
+## Game Engines and 3d
-   1. Download and Install (Unity & Unreal) Game Engine with all components.
+   1. Download and Install (Blender, Unity & Unreal) Game Engine with all components.

 ## Languages
    1. Download and Install (Python & NodeJs).

-## Social
+## Communicate
-   1. Download and Install (WhatsApp, Skype, Slack).
+   1. Download and Install (WhatsApp, Microsoft Teams, Zoom).

 ## Media Player
    1. Download and Install MPC-HC x64.